nirpeled/my-locations/README.md

 ### TODO / WIP

-* Add sorting options for both categories and locations
 * Add group by category option for locations
 * Add filter by category option for locations
 * Add show actual map for locations